What Is Causing My Tooth Pain?

 • Impacted wisdom teeth (encased in gums or bone)

-When should I call Dr. Bierman?
+When should I call?

-At Dental Arts of the Oaks in Thousand Oaks, your dentist encourages his patients to contact the office if there is a pressing dental concern.
+Your dentist encourages his patients to contact the office if there is a pressing dental concern.
 Acute tooth pain is not normal, and depending on the results of your oral examination, you may need:

 • A dental filling